 Ways to Talk to Your Children about Rev. Dr. Martin Luther King Jr.

 Read about his influence: Scholastic has compiled lists of Picture Books, Early Readers, and Books for Ages 10 and Up all about the life of Dr. Martin Luther King Jr. You can add a few to your reservation list at your local library before the big day, or talk to the children’s librarian about books they recommend.

 Discuss your own dreams: I always think that children never get enough credit for their ideas.
 The state of the world the last two years has many feeling defeated and discouraged; talking to your children about their hopes and dreams, both big and small, will be a meaningful catalyst for important family discussions.

 Volunteer together: Dr. King dedicated his life to serving others.
-Use our list of Local Volunteer Opportunities to find a way for your family to make an impact on your community in 2022.
-We will be announcing details about our volunteer event very soon, so stay tuned!
+Use our list of Local Volunteer Opportunities to find a way for your family to make an impact on your community in 2023.

 Visit outdoor art: Families can find beautiful works of art created outdoors throughout Chicago.
 The Martin Luther King Jr. Living Memorial is located at Marquette Park in Chicago.
 Beautiful murals titled “Earth Is Not Our Home” and “Have A Dream” can be found on Martin Luther King Jr. Drive and 40th Street in Chicago.